Tesla announces plans for Victoria-based electric vehicle service centre

 The world’s largest maker of electric vehicles has identified the Capital Region as one of several locations in North America in the running for a vehicle service facility.

-California-based Tesla Inc. has identified Victoria, along with Encinitas, Van Nuys, south Orange County and Pasadena, California, plus Queens, New York and south Orlando, Florida as future service centre locations for its expanding line-up of electric cars and soon-to-be pick-up trucks.
+California-based Tesla Inc. has named Victoria, along with Encinitas, Van Nuys, south Orange County and Pasadena, California, plus Queens, New York and south Orlando, Florida as future service centre locations for its expanding line-up of electric cars and soon-to-be pick-up trucks.

 Jerome Guillen, a top executive at Tesla, identified the company’s expansion goals last month as part of a general update on social media site LinkedIn.
 At the time, Guillen wrote that Tesla is “still looking for additional service centre locations,” and named the above locations, finally adding that the company’s “focus is on properties previously used for automotive or zoned for automotive uses” with a minimum 15,000 square foot size.